 Local graduate students

-We offer a two-year program with online courses combined with 20-25 hours per week of supervised fieldwork at the Houston-Lantrip Center for Literacy and Learning (HLC) at Hardin-Simmons University.
+We offer a two-year program with online courses combined with the opportunity to complete 20-25 hours per week of supervised fieldwork at the Houston-Lantrip Center for Literacy and Learning (HLC) at Hardin-Simmons University.
 At the end of this program, candidates who have successfully completed all coursework and fieldwork requirements will be eligible to sit for the BCBA certification exam.

 Distance graduate students

-We offer a two-year program with online courses combined with 20-25 hours per week of supervised fieldwork at an approved site.
+We offer a two-year program with online courses combined with the opportunity to complete 20-25 hours per week of supervised fieldwork at an approved site.
 At the end of this program, candidates who have successfully completed all coursework and fieldwork requirements will be eligible to sit for the BCBA certification exam.

 ABA is best known for its success in treating individuals with Autism Spectrum Disorders (ASD) and other developmental disabilities (e.g., Down syndrome, intellectual disabilities) evidenced by empirical research studies dating back to the early 1960s.
 Treatment in this area is effective across the lifespan (i.e., childhood, adolescence, adulthood).
 In young children, the goal of intensive, comprehensive intervention is to improve cognitive, language, social, and self-help skills.
 Decades of research have shown that intensive ABA treatment is the most successful approach for children with ASD, and it is widely recognized by a number of sources including the U.S. Surgeon General, the American Academy of Pediatrics, and the National Institute of Mental Health.
 When applied to older individuals, ABA involves teaching behaviors essential to functioning effectively in the home, school, and community.
 ABA can also decrease severe problem behaviors that endanger health and safety, and limit educational, residential, or vocational options.